yolanmz/singing-voice-synthesis/index.md

 # USAGE
 Here is a screenshot of the user interface. <br />
 ![maxPatcher](media/patcher.png)
-As we can see from the patcher, the user gets to control
+As we can see from the patcher, the user gets to select the vowel, control the vowel's length and transition time and decide the number of formants used for synthesis.

 # CHALLENGE